astral-sh/ruff/crates/red_knot_test/README.md

 ### Multi-line diagnostic assertions

-We may want to be able to assert that a diagnostic spans multiple lines, and which columns it begins/ends on.
-The planned syntax for this uses `<<<` and `>>>` to mark the start and end lines for an assertion:
+We may want to be able to assert that a diagnostic spans multiple lines, and to assert the columns it begins and/or ends on.
+The planned syntax for this will use `<<<` and `>>>` to mark the start and end lines for an assertion:

 ```py